Kim Possible (film)

 Kim Possible is a 2019 American action comedy television film that premiered as a Disney Channel Original Movie on Disney Channel on February 15, 2019.
-Based on the 2002–2007 animated series of the same name created by Mark McCorkle and Bob Schooley, the film stars Sadie Stanley, Sean Giambrone, and Ciara Riley Wilson.
+It also aired for a marathon on Disney XD the same month as promotional material.
+Loosely based on the 2002–2007 animated series of the same name created by Mark McCorkle and Bob Schooley, the film stars Sadie Stanley, Sean Giambrone, and Ciara Riley Wilson.

 Plot

 In Europe, American high school students and crimefighters Kim Possible and Ron Stoppable have thwarted a world dominating scheme of Professor Dementor and rescued Dr. Glopman, whom Dementor had kidnapped.

 As Kim and Ron start their first day of school, they meet a new student named Athena and take her on a mission to stop the plot of the evil Dr. Drakken.
 Athena (a skilled bōjutsuka) defeats Drakken's henchwoman Shego, making her the topic of conversation at Middleton High School despite Kim's jealousy.
 When the school honors Athena and her good deed, Shego and Drakken force their way into the ceremony.
 Kim tries to defeat Shego and her army of henchwomen but falls to the ground, leaving Athena vulnerable to kidnap.
 Athena is kidnapped, and Kim is laughed at.
 After Kim talks with her family and Ron, they decide to rescue Athena from Drakken's and Shego's lair.

 At the lair, Kim discovers Athena is part of Drakken's and Shego's plan to steal Kim's motivational essence and transfer it into Drakken with his brain-modulating device.
 Athena is revealed to be an android built by Drakken, specifically for this.
 As Kim short-circuits the transfer machine, Drakken is de-aged into a pre-adolescent version of himself.
 Despite Kim's insistence that she save herself, Athena stays behind to turn off the now-unstable machine.
 The lair explodes and Athena is presumed killed, but it is revealed that she has survived the explosion.
 Kim and Ron take her home to be repaired and programmed to be a hero alongside themselves.

 During the credits, Drakken, posing as a gifted student with Shego posing as his mother, enrolls at Kim's school and begins his plan to defeat her.